Using Elasticsearch

 4. Click the app to view the details, and click [Flex].

-5. When the flex changing window appears, modify the number of containers, and click [Modify].
+5. When the flex changing window appears, edit the number of containers, and click [Edit].

 Note

-• es-master and es-data component don't support the Flex feature.
+• es-master and es-data components don't support the Flex feature.
 Other components can be flexed freely.

 Node failure

-Elasticsearch app runs only one data node for one physical node.
-Therefore, if replica = 1, the data isn't lost, even if a failure occurs in one data node (replica = 1 signifies that there's one original and one replica).
-At least two machines are required for es-data.
+Elasticsearch app runs only 1 data node for 1 physical node.
+Therefore, if replica = 1, the data isn't lost, even if a failure occurs in 1 data node (replica = 1 signifies that there's 1 original and 1 replica).
+At least 2 machines are required for es-data.

 Note

 • Elasticsearch 7.3's default values are 1 shard and 1 replica.
-Refer to "Index settings" or "Index creation no longer defaults to five shards."
+For more information, see "Index settings" or "Index creation no longer defaults to five shards."

 • Elasticsearch 6.7's default values are 5 shards and 1 replica.